Priyam12111/Zip-plag-submission/plagzip/README.md

 ## Usage

 This repository is made to check multiple files plagrism,
-1. It is very simple to use just upload your zip file and click on upload
+1. Using this tool is very simple; just upload your zip file and click on the 'upload' button.
-2. You get status in main url
+2. The main URL provides the current status.

 ## Limitations

-Warnings:
+Please note the following warnings:

-1. Don't reload until you get Download URL
+1. Do not reload the page until you receive the download URL.
-2. Upload only one zip at a time
+2. Only upload one zip file at a time.

 ## Project Structure

-Information about the project's directory structure, file naming conventions, etc.
+├── README.md
+├── manage.py
+├── requirements.txt
+├── plagzip
+│ ├── init.py
+│ ├── settings.py
+│ ├── urls.py
+│ └── wsgi.py
+└── Home
+├── init.py
+├── admin.py
+├── apps.py
+├── models.py
+├── tests.py
+├── urls.py
+└── views.py

 ## License

-This is official Project made by me to check the zip plagrism
+This project is licensed under the MIT License.

+## Acknowledgments

+- Plagiarism checker API provider
+- Django community
+- Python community

 ## Contact

-For further issues related to Website or any Code,
-You can mail me at 'priyamtomar012@gmail.com'
+If you have any questions or issues, please contact me at 'priyamtomar012@gmail.com'